 The challenges and our response

 Venezuela is undergoing a major humanitarian crisis, with roughly 5 million of its citizens having left the country in search of work, food, healthcare and other basic needs.
 Those left behind are facing an increasingly dire political and economic situation, with more than 7 million people in urgent need of humanitarian assistance.
-The government of embattled President Nicolás Maduro is in a standoff with an opposition party led by National Assembly Speaker Juan Guaidó, while inflation rates exceeding 1 million per cent—combined with high rates of poverty—have left Venezuelans struggling to access and purchase basic supplies.
+Inflation rates exceeding 1 million per cent—combined with high rates of poverty—have left Venezuelans struggling to access and purchase basic supplies.

 To address significant healthcare gaps during the COVID-19 pandemic, International Medical Corps is deploying emergency medical field units to support health facilities in Venezuela’s border states—Zulia, Apure and Táchira—and Miranda.
 The units will support triage and patient screening activities, and in some cases will be used to provide surge capacity for health facilities, as the number of COVID-19 cases continues to increase along these transit corridors.
 To ensure that patients receive the lifesaving care they need and that healthcare workers are able to perform their duties safely, International Medical Corps has procured and distributed medical supplies and personal protective equipment (PPE) to support these hospitals.